andyeske/How-to-CAD-Inventor/README.md

 <a name="back_to_top"></a>
-# How to CAD Almost Anything: MIT IAP 2026
+# How to CAD (and VR) Almost Anything: MIT IAP 2026
-Welcome to How to CAD Almost Anything!
+Welcome to How to CAD (and VR) Almost Anything!
 Inventor edition.
 In this repository, you'll find the workshop's slides, recordings and Autodesk Inventor files.

 ## Workshop Summary

 Ever wondered how are objects from our daily lives designed?
 How can we generate a computer 3D model of a classic iPod, a Play Station controller, or a LEGO Tower Bridge?
 What about designing the Taipei 101 tower?
 A banana?
-In this fun MIT IAP 2026 workshop, you will learn the skills to design all of these, and much more!
+Or how about visualizing and interacting with these objects using VR?
+In this fun MIT IAP 2026 workshop, you will learn the skills to design and VR-visualize all of these, and much more!

-Split into 6 2-hour long sessions, the first half of each session will be spent learning new Autodesk [Inventor](https://www.autodesk.com/products/inventor/overview) skills, while the second half will see the application of these new skills through in-class activities, with a focus on reverse engineering.
+Split into 8 (6 CAD, 2 VR) 2-hour long sessions, the first half of each session will be spent learning new Autodesk [Inventor](https://www.autodesk.com/products/inventor/overview) and VR skills, while the second half will see the application of these new skills through in-class activities, with a focus on reverse engineering.
 In contrast to traditional mechanical design courses, this workshop places greater emphasis on the design process itself, understanding how we can plan and best leverage our available tools to arrive to our desired result.
 Thus, the sessions are less about following the instructions on an engineering drawing, and more about independent thinking and strategizing, reverse engineering an object into a 3D model.
+New to this edition of "How to CAD" are 2 sessions that will go through the process of visualizing 3D models using VR!

-_This course is a sibling version of the original ["How to CAD Almost Anything"](https://github.com/andyeske/How-to-CAD-Almost-Anything) course, adapted into 6, 2-hour long sessions.
+_This course is a sibling version of the original ["How to CAD Almost Anything"](https://github.com/andyeske/How-to-CAD-Almost-Anything) course, adapted into 8, 2-hour long sessions.
 This course is intended for both existing Solidworks (or other CAD software) users looking to learn a new CAD software, as well as new users trying to learn how to CAD)_.

 ## Workshop Details

+**Instructors:**
-**Instructor:** [Andy Eskenazi](https://lae.mit.edu/team/andy-eskenazi/) (MIT LAE PhD Student).
+* [Andy Eskenazi](https://lae.mit.edu/team/andy-eskenazi/) (MIT LAE PhD Student).
+* [Mollie Johnson](https://systems.mit.edu/team/mollie-johnson/) (MIT ESL PhD Student).

-**Meeting Times:** Tuesdays and Thursdays, 3:00pm - 5:00pm.
-There are 6 weekly sessions, starting on 01/06/25 until 01/22/25.
-The sessions will take place on 01/06, 01/08, 01/13, 01/15, 01/20, and 01/22.
+**Meeting Times:** Tuesdays (T), Wednesday (W), and Thursdays (Th), 3:00pm - 5:00pm.
+There are a total of 8 weekly sessions, starting on 01/13/25 until 01/29/25.
+The sessions will take place on 01/13 (T - CAD), 01/15 (Th - CAD), 01/20 (T - CAD), 01/21 (W - VR), 01/22 (Th - CAD), 01/27 (T - CAD), 01/28 (W - VR), and 01/29 (Th - CAD).

 **Meeting Room:** [GIS & Data Lab](https://libraries.mit.edu/data-services/gis-data-lab/), Rotch Library (7-238).